wasp-os/wasp-os/README.rst

    :width: 179

-wasp-os also contains a library of additional applications for you to choose.
+Wasp-os also contains a library of additional applications for you to choose.
 These are disabled by default but can be easily enabled using the Software application (and the "blank" white screen is a torch application):